oroinc/documentation/commerce/user_guide/system/integrations/zendesk_integration.rst

 - Go to the **System>Integrations>Manage Integrations**, and click the |BSchedule| **Reset** button.

-- Alternatively, go to the integration :ref:`view page <user-guide-ui-components-view-pages>`, and click the :guilabel:`Schedule Sync` button.
+- Alternatively, go to the integration view page, and click the :guilabel:`Schedule Sync` button.
   *A sync* :ref:`job <book-job-execution>` *has been added to the queue.
 Check progress.* note will appear.

 The data is now being synchronized.
 You can click the **Check progress** link to see the synchronization status.